official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 374. On 4 October, in a minute copied to Sir Jeremy Greenstock among others, Mr John Grainger, FCO Legal Counsellor, expressed concerns that the current draft resolution

-126 Manuscript comment Manning on Minute Ricketts to Private Secretary [FCO], 3 October 2002, ‘Iraq: Resolutions: The “Kosovo Option”’.
+[^126]: Manuscript comment Manning on Minute Ricketts to Private Secretary [FCO], 3 October 2002,
-127 Letter Manning to McDonald, 4 October 2002, ‘Iraq: Conversation with Condi Rice’.
+[^127]: Letter Manning to McDonald, 4 October 2002, ‘Iraq: Conversation with Condi Rice’.
-128 Telegram 213 FCO to Paris, 4 October 2002, ‘Iraq: Foreign Secretary’s Conversation with French Foreign Minister, 4 October’.
+[^128]: Telegram 213 FCO to Paris, 4 October 2002, ‘Iraq: Foreign Secretary’s Conversation with French
-129 Telegram 521 FCO London to Washington, 4 October 2002, ‘Iraq: Foreign Secretary’s Conversation with US Secretary of State, 4 October’.
+[^129]: Telegram 521 FCO London to Washington, 4 October 2002, ‘Iraq: Foreign Secretary’s Conversation

 264

-The Report of the Iraq Inquirywould allow other Member States to argue that it did not amount to an authorisation of the use of force.
+would allow other Member States to argue that it did not amount to an authorisation of the use of force.
 He concluded:

 “In the time available I have not been able to consult the Attorney General, whose views would be crucial.
 In the past his predecessors have emphasised the need for a clear statement that the Council authorises the revival of the use of force, which this draft does not appear to offer.
-We will need to obtain the Attorney’s view on the effect of any language once it firms up.”130
+We will need to obtain the Attorney’s view on the effect of any language once it firms up.”[^130]

 375. The British Embassy Washington reported on 4 October that Vice President Cheney wanted a resolution that would provide a ‘tripwire’ for military action.